opdavies/toggle-checkbox.nvim/README.md

 # toggle-checkbox.nvim

-A Neovim plugin for checking, unchecking and toggling Markdown checkboxes, written in Lua.
+A Neovim plugin for checking and unchecking Markdown checkboxes, written in Lua.

 Inspired by [jkramer/vim-checkbox](https://github.com/jkramer/vim-checkbox).